-File Extension Description .con Instrument configuration - number and type of sensors, channel assigned to each sensor, and calibration coefficients.
-SEASAVE uses this information to interpret raw data from instrument.
-Latest version of .con file for your instrument is supplied by Sea-Bird when instrument is purchased, upgraded, or calibrated.
-If you make changes to instrument (add or remove sensors, recalibrate, etc.), you must update .con file.
-The .con file can be viewed and/or modified in SEASAVE's Configure Inputs on Instrument Configuration tab (or in SBE Data Processing). .dsa SEASAVE display setup file - defines size, placement, and setup for a display window.
+Extension Description Instrument configuration - number and type of sensors, channel assigned to each sensor, and calibration coefficients.
+Seasave uses this information to interpret raw data from instrument.
+Latest version of configuration file for your instrument is supplied by Sea-Bird when instrument is purchased, upgraded, calibrated.
+If you make changes to instrument (add or remove .con or sensors, recalibrate, etc.), you must update configuration file. .xmlcon Can be viewed and/or modified in Seasave's Configure Inputs of Instrument Configuration tab (or in SBE Data Processing). • .xmlcon files, written in XML format, were introduced with SBE Data Processing and Seasave 7.20a.
+Versions 7.20a and later allow you to open a .con or a .xmlcon file, and to save th configuration to a .con or a .xmlcon file.
+Seasave display setup file - defines size, placement, and setup for a display window.
 Information in .dsa file is also incorporated into program setup (.psa) file.
-You can import and export .dsa files, allowing you to create desired displays once and then reuse them later for other instruments / deployments.
-Even if you do not save display setup in a separate .dsa file, changes in display are incorporated in .psa file next time you save .psa file. .psa SEASAVE program setup file - all information entered in Configure Inputs and Configure Outputs (instrument .con file path and name, serial ports, water sampler, TCP/IP input and output ports, serial data output, etc.) as well as size, placement, and setup for each display window.
-The .psa file can be selected and saved in SEASAVE's File menu.
-Note that when you start SEASAVE, it always opens to most recently used .psa file.
-Seasave.ini (in Windows directory) contains a list of paths and file names for most recently used .psa files.
-To view, click File and select Recent Setup Files. .xml Sensor calibration coefficient file.
+You can import and .dsa export .dsa files, allowing you to create desired displays once and then reuse them for other instruments / deployments.
+Even you do not save display setup in a separate .dsa file, display changes are incorporated in .psa file next time you save .psa file Seasave program setup file - all information entered in Configure Inputs and Configure Outputs (instrument .con or .xmlcon file path and name, serial ports, water sampler, TCP/ input and output ports, serial data output, etc.) as well as size, placement, and setup for each display window.
+The .psa file can be selected and saved in Seasave's File menu.
+Note that when you start Seasave, it always opens to most recently used .psa file.
+Default location for Seasave .psa files is %USERPROFILE%\Application Data\Sea-Bird\Seasave\ (example c:\Documents and Settings\dbresko\ Application Data\Sea-Bird\Seasave\Seasave.psa).
+Seasave.ini contains a list of paths and file names for recently used .psa files.
+To view, click File and select Recent Setup .psa Files.
+Seasave.ini is in %USERPROFILE%\Local Settings\Apps\Sea-Bird\ (example c:\Documents and Settings\dbresko\ Local Settings\Apps\Sea-Bird\Seasave.ini) • Seasave Remote program setup file, comparable to Seasave program setup file described above.
+Default location for Seasave Remote .psa files is %USERPROFILE%\Application Data\Sea-Bird\SeasaveRem\ (example c:\Documents and Settings\dbresko\ Application Data\Sea-Bird\SeasaveRem\SeasaveRem.psa).
+SeasaveRem.ini contains a list of paths and file names for recently used .psa files.
+To view, click File and select Recent Setup Files.
+SeasaveRem.ini is in %USERPROFILE%\Local Settings\Apps\Sea-Bird\ (avample c:\Documents and Settings\dbrasko\ (example c:\Documents and Settings\dbresko\ Local Settings\Apps\Sea-Bird\SeasaveRem.ini) Sensor calibration coefficient file.
 This file can be exported and/or imported from the dialog box for a sensor.
-This allows you to move a sensor from one instrument to another and update the instrument's .con file while eliminating need for typing or resulting possibility of typographical errors.
+This allows .xml you to move a sensor from one instrument to another and update the instrument's .con or .xmlcon file while eliminating need for typing or resulting possibility of typographical errors.
+See .con extension above.